10 Vintage Cleaning Hacks That are Still Brilliant Today

 Save some money and use fresh air to your advantage when drying laundry.
 Plus, your clothing will smell fresh and clean without the use of chemicals in dryer sheets.
 In the winter, you can hang a drying rack inside (which also has the effect of adding moisture to the dry indoor air).
-Make an instant drying rack to hang laundry inside.

 Let Plants Share the Workload

 Let your houseplants do some of the work for you.
 Some plants do a good job at banishing odors, such as a pot of lavender or mint.
 Plants also help purify the air.
 Check out these 11 air-purifying houseplants.